dserfez/cert_monitor/README.md

 * subject - subject extracted from the certificate
 * valid_days - for how many days the certificate is still valid
 * last_check - the time of checking, in ISO8601 format
 * error - pressent only if there are errors (mainly certificate validation fails)

+It does 10 concurrent connections to speed things up a little.

 ## Prerequisites
 * Docker running on host